Yvelo/aafai-bus/README.md

 ### 3.2.
 Auto-Shutdown Permissions

 The application runs as the low-privileged `www-data` user.
-To allow it to power off the entire VM, you must grant it a specific, passwordless `sudo` permission.
+To allow it to power off the entire VM after 30 minutes of idle time, you must grant it a specific, passwordless `sudo` permission.

 1.  **Edit the Sudoers File:** On your Debian server, run `sudo visudo`.
 This is the only safe way to edit this file.
 2.  **Add the Rule:** Scroll to the very bottom of the file and add this exact line: